CRLab/job_runner/README.md

 # job_runner

 Very lightweight tool for python multiprocessing.
 Just override get_tasks to create a dictionary of tasks.
 And run_task to specify how a single task should be run.
-You can also specify how many workers to run, default is n-2 of however many your machine has.
+You can also specify how many workers to run, default is n-2 of however many cores your machine has.
 Each worker is its own process.

 Example